TrellixVulnTeam/swahilipython_SCMU/Doc/library/weakref.rst

 register finalizers for classes where the definition is controlled by a third party, such as running code when a module is unloaded::

-    import weakref, sys
+    agiza weakref, sys
     def unloading_module():
-        # implicit reference to the module globals from the function body
+        # implicit reference to the module globals kutoka the function body
     weakref.finalize(sys.modules[__name__], unloading_module)